-- Exhibitors of livestock (cattle, horses,sheep, goats & alpacas) will receive one pass for exhibitors of one animal, two passes for two to four animals and three passes for five or more animals.
+- Exhibitors of livestock (cattle, horses, sheep, goats & alpacas) will receive one admission pass for exhibitors of one animal, two passes for two to four animals, and three passes for five or more animals.

 - If pre-registered on time, the vehicle & driver will have free admission.

-- All others must have a current Membership card, Admission Ticket or Pay at the Gate (children five years and under are the only exception).
+- All others must have a current Membership card, Admission Ticket, or Pay.

-- Vehicles transporting animals are to enter and exit at the 5th oncession Gate ‘F’ Only.
-Signage will be posted for at this entrance.
+- Vehicles transporting animals are to enter and exit at the 5th Concession labled “5th Fairway” Gate ‘F’ Only.
+Signage will be posted at this entrance.
 Please refer to the map on the back of the prize book.

-- 4-H club members, junior exhibitors in the Junior Fair, School Fair exhibitors, Senior Citizens and Certified Visually Challenged are not required to pay an exhibitor fee when entering their respective sections.
+- 4-H club members, Junior Exhibitors in the Junior Fair, School Fair exhibitors, Senior Citizens, and Certified Impaired are not required to pay an exhibitor fee when entering their respective sections.